Nifrec/templates/README.md

 These templates are particularly practical when used in conjunction with the template-manager `temman`.

-Every subdirectory is another template.
+Every subdirectory of `templates` is another template.
 When you wish to create a new LaTeX project, you can copy one of the subdirectories as a starting template.
 Or better, let `temman` do the copying for you,